- Children Diagnosed With Cancer: Financial and Insurance Issues

 The ADA requires private employers who employ 15 or more people, labor unions, employment agencies, and government agencies to treat employees equally, including the benefits offered them, without regard to their disabling condition or medical history.
 It also does not allow employers to screen out potential employees who have children with disabilities.

-This Act, along with the Health Insurance Portability and Accountability Act, makes it easier for a parent to change jobs and move from one group insurance plan to another.
+This Act, along with the Health Insurance Portability and Accountability Act (HIPAA), makes it easier for a parent to change jobs and move from one group insurance plan to another.
 This law is overseen by the US Equal Employment Opportunity Commission (EEOC).
 They can answer questions and give you more information by phone at 1-800-514-0301.
 You can also get more details in our document called Americans With Disabilities Act: Information for People Facing Cancer.

 The Affordable Care Act of 2010

 - Does not allow insurance companies to deny coverage for pre-existing conditions (such as cancer) in children younger than age 19 as of September 2010.
-Pre-existing condition exclusions will not be allowed in adults starting in 2014.
+Pre-existing condition exclusions will not be allowed in plans for adults starting in 2014.

 - Does not allow insurance plans to stop coverage when a person gets sick